 - Head back to Braidwood for afternoon tea at another one of Braidwood’s cafes that you may have missed.
 While you’re at it, check out some of the town’s beautiful shops and boutiques that call Braidwood home.
 For a unique Braidwood sense of fashion and accessories, check out the handmade fashions of Saloon Design House and one of the many jewellers in Braidwood.

 - Check in to one of the town’s B&B’s, hotels, motels or historic farmhouses.

 - Enjoy a delicious experience at Smokey Horse, or check out one of the pubs for dinner.
-The Royal Mail Hotel boasts a lovely beer garden and a menu of local produce.
-Casanova’s offers a great selection of Mediterranean style produce – it is a stylish, family run cafe and restaurant located in the historic town of Braidwood.
+The Royal Mail Hotel boasts a lovely beer garden and a menu of local produce, while Casanova’s offers a great selection of Mediterranean style produce in a stylish, family run cafe and restaurant.
 They serve seasonal food made from local produce, complete with house-made bread, pasta, and Sourdough pizzas.